conscia-com/lambda-roadworker/README.md

 Figure out how to add unsupported native gems to [Traveling Ruby](http://phusion.github.io/traveling-ruby/).
 One drawback of Traveling Ruby is that it supports a limited set of Ruby versions.
 It is debatable if shaving off a few extra MB's are worth the effort and ease of building on rvm.

+### Backup based on CloudTrail events instead of scheduled

+Could the backup be triggered to run only when changes have been made to Route53.
+Triggered by a Route53 CloudTrail event?

+It does raise the question about how to handle when there is a lot of changes (during restore of a zone, for instance).

+Perhaps a combination, where Route53 CloudTrail events (representing changes to Route53) were put on a SQS queue and a scheduled job polled the queue every few minutes and only  did a backup when there were items in the queue and then subsequently emptied the queue.
+That might ensure that a restore of a zone with hundreds of records won't generate hundreds of backups.

 ### Replace CodeBuild with Docker?